harald-mueller/node-wot/README.md

 * you can query the count by http://localhost:8080/counter/properties/count
 * you can modify the count via POST on http://localhost:8080/counter/actions/increment and http://localhost:8080/counter/actions/decrement
 * application logic is in ``examples/scripts/counter.js``

+## Additional information

+### How to reate a list of used 3th party libraries?

+npm install
+npm install -g nlf
+nlf -c > license-report.cvs